Liberia’s National

 Community Health Program

 In partnership with Liberia’s Ministry of Health and peer organizations, we designed and launched the country’s first-ever national community health worker program in 2016.
 Today, the program is making primary healthcare access universal for Liberians in rural and remote communities.
-Across all 15 of Liberia’s counties, paid, professionalized community health workers deliver primary care, increase referrals to health facilities, rapidly respond to disease outbreaks, and educate their communities.
-Named a global exemplar, the country’s 4,000-strong community health workforce now diagnoses and treats 45% of malaria cases in the country for children under-five.
+Across all 15 of Liberia’s counties, paid, professional community health workers deliver primary care, increase referrals to health facilities, rapidly respond to disease outbreaks, and educate their communities.
+Named a global exemplar, the country’s community health workforce now diagnoses and treats 50% of malaria cases in the country for children under five.

 The origins of Liberia’s national program